veto64/restful-kudu-docker/README.md

-# Python Falcon API for a Kudu ServerB
+# Python Falcon API for a Kudu Server

 The main repository is on:
 [https://calantas.org/kudu-docker/](https://calantas.org/restful-kudu-docker)